-- a.
-The main objective of operating costing is to compute the \\\\\\ offered by the organization - b.
-The method of costing used in undertaking like gas companies, cinema houses, hospitals etc is known as \\\\\. - c.
-In motor transport costing two example of fixed cost are \\\\\ and \\\\\.

-- d.
-To calculate cost or pricing of two more different grade of services which uses common resources, each grade of service is assigned a weight and converted into\\\\\ - e.
-One main problem with service costing is being able to define a \\\\\\ that represents a suitable measure of the service provided.
-If the service is a function of two activity variables, a \\\\\\ may be more appropriate.
+4. Fill ir n the blanks: [one mark each] a.
+The main objective of operating costing is to compute the offered by the organization b.
+The method of costing used in undertaking like gas companies, cinema houses, hospitals etc is known as C. In motor transport costing two example of fixed cost are and d.
+To calculate cost or pricing of two more different grade of services which uses common resources, each grade of service is assigned a weight and converted in to j.
+One main problem with service costing is being able to define a that represents a suitable measure of the service provided.
+If the service is a function of two activity variables, a may be more appropriate.